 (e) To order, at least each year, an audit of the books and accounts of the corporation by an accountant.
 The report prepared by such accountant shall be submitted to the members of the corporation prior to their annual meeting.

-(f) To annually prepare and submit to the members a proposed budget for the succeeding fiscal year, and to adopt such a budget prior to the commencement of the succeeding fiscal year.
+(f) To annually prepare and make available for inspection by the members a proposed budget for the succeeding fiscal year, and to adopt such a budget prior to the commencement of the succeeding fiscal year.

-(g) To fix the charges to be paid by each member for services rendered by the corporation to him, the time of payment and the manner of collection.
+(g) To fix the charges to be paid by each member for services rendered by the corporation to the member, the time of payment and the manner of collection.

 (h) To require all officers, agents and employees charged with responsibility for the custody of any of the funds of the corporation to give adequate bonds, the cost thereof to be paid by the corporation, and it shall be mandatory upon the Directors to so require.